 Rett syndrome is a severe neurological disorder that is diagnosed almost exclusively in females although it also occurs in some males.
 Rett syndrome affects all racial and ethnic groups and occurs worldwide in 1 of every 10,000 female births.
 The Ofﬁce of Rare Diseases of the National Institutes of Health classiﬁes Rett Syndrome as a “rare disease” since there are less than 200,000 affected individuals in the United States.

-The disorder was identified by Dr. Andreas Rett, an Austrian physician who first described it in a journal article in 1966.
-It was not until a second article about the disorder was published in 1983 that the disorder was recognized in the United States.
+The disorder was ﬁrst identiﬁed by Dr. Andreas Rett, an Austrian physician, who described key aspects of the syndrome in a journal article published in 1966.
+It was not until 1983, when an article about the disorder was published in the United States that Rett syndrome was more widely recognized.

 After a period of apparent normal development, Rett syndrome usually makes its appearance when the child is between six and eighteen months of age.
 There is usually a slowing down in acquiring skills followed by the loss of previously attained skills.
 Most children with Rett syndrome lose some speech and the purposeful use of their hands while developing repetitive hand movements.

 Additional symptoms of Rett syndrome may include problems with crawling, walking, balance and coordination, seizures, anxiety, digestive and orthopedic issues, irritability and even breathing difﬁculties.
 The symptoms experienced and their severity vary from child to child.